BBBase-EHeresy/PPPub/docs/rules_manual/weapons_and_wargear.md

 #### UNARMED MODELS

 *Most fighters are armed with some form of weapon, and even those who cannot carry swords or shields are often equipped with natural 'weaponry' such as fangs or claws.
-There are some, however, who carry no weapons at all â€” usually peaceable types who would rather not raise their hands in violence.*
+There are some, however, who carry no weapons at all — usually peaceable types who would rather not raise their hands in violence.*

 A model is only Unarmed if they are clearly labelled as such in the Wargear section of their profile.
 An Unarmed model suffers -1 to their Duel rolls and -1 to their To Wound rolls.